lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Adjusting CMD rate of the instrument will make it work twicec slower per value<br>
 (i.e using **`CMD 1`**, command **"R`04`"** will behave like **"R`08`"**)<br>

-## Transpose
+## **Transpose**

-Using the transpose column in the table with minimum 2 step modulation will split the instrument pitch into 3, creating FM-like metallic sound.<br>
+Using the transpose column in the table with minimum 2 step modulation (just H itself) will split the instrument pitch into 3, creating FM-like metallic sound.<br>
 3, because you have *Transposed* step next to another one (can be transposed or not) AND *tempo dependant hum* inbetween!<br>
-Using this on Noise channel can yeld new pitch values especially by modulating metalic notes!
+Using this on **Noise** channel can yeld new metalic pitch values this way!

 ## **"`T`"** command